Zoe Raffard

 Alex originally hails from Michigan and moved to Vancouver in 2021.
 She completed her MS in Occupational Therapy at Western Michigan University and has worked all over the United States in school, outpatient, early intervention and acute pediatric settings.
 Upon immigrating to Canada, Alex successfully completed the SEAS program to transfer her occupational therapy credentials.
 Alex is a longtime advocate of neuro-diverse children and youth and has obtained additional training in providing child-led, relational therapy (known as DIR-Floortime) through the International Council on Development and Learning and has received additional training in providing trauma-informed care to vulnerable populations.
 She also loves leading groups and has previously facilitated feeding, adaptive sport, social sibling, music and improv, and much more!

 Alex is accepting new client referrals for virtual sessions only at this time.
+She is able to supervise therapy assistants remotely if in-person therapy is required and appropriate.

 Kate Thomas